suhail3728/Working-hours-backend/learning journal.md

 1. On the left navigation you will see two tabs `Authentication` and Firestore database
 2. Go to the authentication `Signin method` and click the `Add new provider`.
 Here you can choose any provider i have chosen the email and password my project.
-3. Now change the configurations of the where you configured the Firebase database in your project.
+3. Could you change the configurations of the file where you set up the Firebase database in your project?

 ```javascript